T3chnocr4t/T3chnocr4t.github.io/CTF/Tryhackme/WebOsint.md

 A 'WHOIS' lookup is the most basic form of domain reconnaissance available.
 There are multiple websites that will do it for you as well.

 ### Q1: What is the name of the company the domain was registered with?
 - First, let's look up the domain name using the [WHOIS website](https://www.whois.com/).

-The WHOIS tool is used to retrieve information about domain names, including registration details, the domain owner's contact information, registration and expiration dates, name server information, and more.
+**_The WHOIS tool is used to retrieve information about domain names, including registration details, the domain owner's contact information, registration and expiration dates, name server information, and more._**

 ![osint3](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/4411e053-4a05-4e51-9bdb-20ff22e623c6)

 - Answer: Namecheap Inc

 ### Q2: What phone number is listed for the registration company? (do not include country code or special characters/spaces)
-- We can gather a lot of information about the website by using OSINT tools
+- We can gather a lot of information about the website by using the tools

 ![osint 5](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/8977f544-1e5c-4515-a193-8d334b887ac9)

 ### Q3: What is the first nameserver listed for the site?

 ![osint 6](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/b43e7d7f-1c05-4f52-a7fb-cd1d62926783)

+- Answer: ns1.brainydns.com

 ### Q4: What is listed for the name of the registrant?